ci-group/revolve2/docs/source/tutorials/simple_optimization.rst

 A one means the item is included, and a zero means it is not.
 Naturally the sum of the weights of all items must be no larger than the maximum weight.
 A genotype follows the same structure, but without the weight restriction.
-The functions from genotype to phenotype simply adds items from left to right in the bit string, skipping any items that would bring the weight over the maximum.
+The function from genotype to phenotype simply adds items from left to right in the bit string, skipping any items that would bring the weight over the maximum.

 The crossover operator will choose a random point along the bit string.
 All bits before that point will be taken taken from parent one and the rest from parent two.
 The mutation operator will randomly flip each bit with 1/*n* chance, with *n* being the length of the bit strings.